 Movement in this area is constrained by the Parks Highway and railroad corridors bisecting downtown Wasilla, which limits north-south connectivity.
 The purpose of this proposed project is to improve mobility for people and freight within the downtown core of Wasilla.
-The design team is currently working towards a 95% design that will include improvements to pedestrian and bike facilities and the roadway.
+The design will include improvements to pedestrian and bike facilities, and the roadway.